The UK’s First Literary Festival Dedicated Entirely to Wellbeing Books

 What can I expect?

-• Tea, coffee and cold drinks will be available at the venue throughout the day and we encourage you to visit one of the many eateries in Abergavenny during the lunch break
+- Tea, coffee and cold drinks will be available to purchase throughout the day and we encourage you to visit one of the many eateries in Abergavenny during the lunch break

-• A warm and welcoming atmosphere where you’ll leave feeling inspired and uplifted
+- A warm and welcoming atmosphere where you’ll leave feeling inspired and empowered

 Who is the Festival for?